Gibber13/blogs.nearinfinity.com/README.md

 Limitations of the Previewer
 ----------------------------

-The previewer does not support referencing local assets.
-So if you have an image to your assets/ folder and link to it from your blog post, the previewer will not recognize the image even though it will be recognized properly on the site when you push it.
+The previewer does not currently support:
++ referencing local assets - for example if you have an image to your assets/ folder and link to it from your blog post, the previewer will not recognize the image even though it will be recognized properly on the site when you push it

-Currently, the previewer does not support video_tag.
++ the video_tag

-The previewer does not currently support overriding the date of the post from the header.
++ overriding the date of the post from the header
++ previewing profile pages

 Syntax Highlighting
 -------------------